tailor-cms/xt/docs/edit-package.md

 ## Overview

-Edit is the subpackage located under `packages/edit` exposing `Vue 2` or `Vue 3` components (depending on the targeted Tailor CMS version).
+Edit is the subpackage located under `packages/edit` exposing `Vue 3` components.
 It is used by the Content Element authors to create a Content Element.
-It consists of three main
+It consists of three main components:
-components:

 - Edit component; main authoring component, required
 - Top Toolbar component; exposing Content Element controls within